 - Support for student work (all St. Olaf student work policies apply)

 Funds from the Virginia Ann Dekker Groot Endowment are also available to support professional development involving intensive work in another language, including research, course development, and the refining of the faculty member’s linguistic skills.

 How to apply: In order to be considered for funding, an application must include one copy of each of the following.
 Electronic versions are acceptable and should be sent to firstname.lastname@example.org:

 - A completed Professional Development Grant Application Cover Form.
 (This link provides a printable form.)

 - A narrative proposal of no more than three (3) single-spaced pages that:

 - is clear, specific, and comprehensible to the non-specialist

 - A current curriculum vitae for the applicant.
 If the proposal is being submitted by a group, only the curriculum vitae of the project director is necessary.

-- A confidential letter of recommendation from the applicant’s department chair (or, if the applicant is a department chair, from a past chair or a senior department colleague), addressing the substantive merit of the proposal, its value to the professional development of the applicant, and, where appropriate, its value to the department and/or other program of the college.
+- A confidential letter of recommendation from the applicant’s department chair (or, if the applicant is a department chair, from a past chair or a senior department colleague), addressing the significance of the project in the career development of the faculty applicant, and if there are concerns about the quality of the project, the proposed budget and the ability of faculty applicant to complete the project.
 Letters of recommendation are to be submitted to the Dean of the College.
-Electronic versions are acceptable and should be sent to email@example.com.
+Electronic versions are acceptable and should be sent to email@example.com@stolaf.edu.